 Grant funding sources can be identified in several ways.
 The Grants Department conducts ongoing research to locate grant opportunities and informs faculty and staff about grants that become available.
 Faculty, staff and community partners can identify potential funding sources and request that further research be conducted.
 For assistance in identifying funding sources to support a specific project, contact the Grants Department or submit a Grant Concept Form.

-Administrators are encouraged to make the Grants Department aware of any grant-seeking activities before beginning work on a proposal.
-The Grants Department is available to coordinate planning meetings to discuss project ideas, assist with preliminary program and budget development and to analyze proposals for consistency with College priorities and strategic fit with the requirements of the funding source.
+Administrators are highly encouraged to inform the Grants Department of any grant-seeking activities before beginning work on a proposal.
+The Grants Department is available to coordinate planning meetings to discuss project ideas, assist with preliminary program and budget development, and to analyze proposals for consistency with college priorities and strategic fit with the requirements of the funding source.
 To initiate grants planning, contact the Grants Department or submit a Grant Concept Form.

-Once a grant project has been identified and matched with a funding opportunity, it is necessary to seek the approval of a Dean or Associate Dean prior to begining the grant development process.
-A Dean/Executive Administrator Pre-Approval Form can be used to obtain formal approval, however if the Dean or Associate Dean is involved in the grants development process or for small grants, informal approval can be relayed to the Grants Department verbally or via email.
+Once a grant project has been identified and matched with a funding opportunity, it is necessary to seek the approval of a dean or supervising administrator prior to beginning the grant development process.
+A Supervising Administrator Pre-Approval Form can be used to obtain formal approval, however if the dean or supervising administrator is involved in the grants development process or for small grants, informal approval can be relayed to the Grants Department verbally or via email.
 For proposals that will have college-wide or cross-department impacts, the Academic Governing Council is also engaged in the internal approval process through presentations of issue papers for input.

 A Partnership Pre-Approval Form must be completed prior to the submission of a grant proposal on which GRCC is NOT the applicant.